-- Hemorrhoids or an anal fissure (tear in the lining of the rectum)
+- Hemorrhoids or a tear in the lining of your anus

 What are the signs and symptoms of GI bleeding?

-Your symptoms depend on where the bleeding is, what is causing it, and how much blood you lose.
-If you are only losing a small amount of blood, you may not have any symptoms.
+Symptoms depend on where the bleeding is, what is causing it, and how much blood you have lost.
+You may have any of the following:

-- Vomiting with blood (bright red, dark red, or black), or vomit that looks like coffee grounds
+- Blood in your vomit, or vomit that looks like coffee grounds

 - Cramping or pain in your abdomen